A first-time DUI in Las Vegas Nevada without serious injuries is a misdemeanor carrying five main penalties:

 Note that DUI defendants who were transporting a child under 15 at the time of the arrest may face harsher punishments than normal.
 Examples include a higher fine or some mandatory jail time.6

-Example: Greg was convicted of DUI 1st in California following an arrest on January 1, 2016.
-Then on January 1, 2018, Greg was arrested for DUI in Nevada.
-Since the previous DUI arrest occurred within seven (7) years from this current arrest, Greg will face DUI 2nd charges in Nevada.
+Example: Greg was convicted of DUI 1st in California following an arrest on January 1, 2018.
+Then on January 1, 2020, Greg was arrested for driving under the influence of alcohol in Nevada.
+Since the previous drunk driving arrest occurred within seven (7) years from this current arrest, Greg will face DUI 2nd charges in Nevada.
 It makes no difference that the previous arrest occurred out-of-state.

 1.1.
 A BAC of .18 or higher

-If the defendant’s BAC was 0.18 or greater at the time of DUI arrest, the judge will also order these additional penalties:
+If the defendant’s blood alcohol concentration was 0.18 or greater at the time of intoxicated driving arrest, the judge will also order these additional penalties:

-- an alcohol/drug dependency evaluation (“DUI Assessment Program), which costs $100,
+- an alcohol/drug dependency evaluation (Assessment Program), which costs $100,

 - an alcohol or drug abuse treatment program (depending on the results of the evaluation), and